June 23, 2023

 As the Memory Care Director at Vitalia Stow, I hope this information helps provide a better picture of an Arrow Memory Care Neighborhood.
 It is important to gather accurate data to dispel myths and make informed decisions regarding memory care for yourself or a loved one.
 Arrow Senior Living Memory Care Neighborhoods are full of life and joy.
 They are a place where individuals living with dementia can thrive and feel purposeful.
 Interested in learning more?
 We invite you to come see for yourself!

 VITALIA® Stow in Stow, OH offers senior villas, independent apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
 Amenities include 1804 Restaurant, a 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Conveniently located just off of Hwy 8 at E Steels Corners Road just blocks from a wide range of shopping, dining, attractions, and health services.
+Conveniently located just off of Hwy 8 at E Steels Corners Road near Akron General Health & Wellness Center with convenient access to major shopping centers and attractions, including Fox Den Golf Course, Summit Mall, Bike & Hike – Summit Metro Parks, Stan Hywet, Hale Farm, and Blossom Music Center.